 Druids can use Teleport: Moonglade to reach Everlook quickly, to do the cloth turn-ins and quests there.
 It is safe to take a flight to Everlook when your reputation is Hated, as the flight masters are far enough away from the city to not attract attention of the guards.
 However, Horde players should swing wide of the city entrance when going to do cloth turn-ins.

-Alliance druids can reach Darnassus quickly via a short flight from Moonglade.
+Alliance druids below level 110 can reach Darnassus quickly via a short flight from Moonglade.
 A Darkmoon Faire Mystic Mage is just inside the city portal from Rut’theran Village, making it easy for druids to access the Darkmoon Faire without having to use their Hearthstone to get there.
+Darnassus becomes inaccessible at level 110, but players can speak to Zidormi on the road south of Lor’danel to restore access to it.

-All druids can also cast One with Nature repeatedly until arriving in Tirisfal Glades.
+All druids can also cast [Spell #147420] repeatedly until arriving in Tirisfal Glades.
 This allows easy access to Arathi Highlands and Hillsbrad Foothills for Ravenholdt grinding, especially for Alliance players.
-Horde players may benefit, too, by avoiding a potentially lengthy ride to Undercity.
 One with Nature is obtained by learning the toy Nature's Beacon.
-This is really useful only for lower level druids without access to the Broken Isles, as it is much faster to use the Dalaran Crater portal in Dalaran.

 Tips for Mages